“It won’t happen to me.” It's what everyone says before they get arrested for drunk driving.

 Manslaughter refers to the crime of killing a human being without malice aforethought, which is a lesser offense than murder.
 0.12% (36) of DUI arrests resulted in the driver charged with manslaughter.

 It's likely no surprise to anyone that a large portion of DUI arrests center around downtown and 6th street.
 Though there were 5 specific areas that saw over 100 arrests each over the past 5 years.

 We assume New Year’s Eve drinking and New Year’s Day celebrations contribute to January 1 being the day of the year with the most DUI's.
 An average of nearly 33 DUI arrest have occurred on January 1st.

 No surprise here, with only two Feb 29th's from 2012 to 2016 there were only 25 DIU arrests on that day.

 In a five-year span, over 30,000 DUI arrests were made in Austin.
 When will drivers stop putting their lives and the lives of others at risk?
-The Cagle Law Firm knows how stressful car accidents can be, especially when the driver is driving under the influence.
+CPM Injury Law, P.C. knows how stressful car accidents can be, especially when the driver is driving under the influence.
 Our attorneys’ responsibility is to support and protect you after being injured by a drunk driver.
 Contact us today and schedule a free consultation so we can help you get back on your feet.